 ‘No Wrong Door’ means that people can get help regardless of which service or agency they connect with.
 Currently among sector organisations and individuals, there are different meanings of what a No Wrong Door system looks like in practice.
 Part of the co-design process has included developing a collective understanding of what a No Wrong Door system means in this context.

-The core co-design team was chosen following an Expression of Interest process and resulted in a diverse cohort of 32 members.
-This group has equal representations from people with a lived experience of homelessness, specialist homelessness service providers, local and state government and peak bodies, and including representatives from metropolitan, south-west and regional areas.
+The core co-design team was chosen following an Expression of Interest process and has resulted in a diverse cohort of 32 members.
+This group has equal representations from people with a lived experience of homelessness, specialist homelessness service providers, local and state government and peak bodies, and including representatives from Metro, South West and Regional Areas.

 Representatives from different areas of Communities are also part of the co-design team including Housing and Homelessness, Service Delivery, Commissioning and Sector Engagement and Child Protection.